OB-lab/James-et-al.-2023-MolecularEcology/README.md

 	-underFlowProtect 1 \
 ```

-This produces a .saf.idx file.

-Obtain the folded estimate of the site allele frequency spectrum:
+This produced a .saf.idx file, which was then used to obtain the folded estimate of the site allele frequency spectrum:

 ```
 realSFS [pop].saf.idx' -P 24 -fold 1 > [pop].sfs
 ```

-Calculate thetas for each site:
+Using the site allele frequency spectrum, thetas were then calculated for each site:

 ```
 angsd -pest [pop].sfs \